DrM0SK4/az900-study-guide/Azure900-study.md

   >
   > - Conditional Access is a tool that Azure Active Directory uses to allow (or deny) access to resources based on identity signals\
   A user might not be challenged for second authentication factor if they're at a known location.
 However, they might be challenged for a second authentication factor if their sign-in signals are unusual or they're at an unexpected location
+  > - To use Conditional Access, you need an Azure AD Premium P1 or P2 license.
+If you have a Microsoft 365 Business Premium license, you also have access to Conditional Access features
   >
 - ### Describe Azure role-based access control (RBAC)
   >